|Site Latitude: N51.603811||Height ASL Meters: 366m|

 The top take-off of Mynydd Machen.

-This site can be very turbulent in strong winds, and is best flown in lighter winds.
+This site can experience turbulence in strong winds, and is best flown in lighter winds.

 A view of the south and south east side of Mynydd Machen.
 You can see the distinctive aerial mast on the right of the image.
 The trees are gradually being removed so that the take-off on the south will be clear again.